Idowww/hello-world/README.md

 # hello-world
-this is  a simple hhell word exercise;
+this is  a simple hello word exercise;